|

 "flat" ugly by their standards.
 They made fun of his clumsiness.
 They

 made fun of his bizarre "gawky" appearance.
-And he was crushed, and he
+And he was crushed, and

 was forlorned.
 So he left the ducklings and sought refuge with a cat